 - ULAs should expect to spend 1‑2 hours per week, individually or as a group, with the instructor of record in the course in which they assist.

 - An undergraduate may only serve as a ULA for one course per term.
 ULA appointments are set at 7.5 to 10 hours per week and are paid a stipend that reflects that time commitment.
 These hours include the weekly meeting with the instructor and include, where appropriate, attending the class.

 [See Use of Undergraduates to Support Instruction for descriptions of other student course support roles (Teaching Fellow, Course‑Based Peer Tutor, Grader).]
 See also the chart for Comparison of Student Course Support Roles.

-The CTL will provide ULA training, which is mandatory for all ULAs to attend.
+The CTL provides ULA training, which is mandatory for all ULAs to attend.
 ULAs must comply with University policies governing confidentiality, academic integrity, and Title IX regulations.
-ULAs will follow the pedagogical practices for peer instruction presented in ULA training: for instance, how to provide assistance without giving the answer; how to teach inclusively; how to grade consistently and fairly; and so on.
-ULAs will inform course instructors of any possible conflicts of interest arising from personal relationships with students in the course.
+ULAs follow the pedagogical practices for peer instruction presented in ULA training: for instance, how to provide assistance without giving the answer; how to teach inclusively; how to grade consistently and fairly; and so on.
+ULAs inform course instructors of any possible conflicts of interest arising from personal relationships with students in the course.